av-mae-uf/av1tenth-docs/docs/gettingstarted/reqs.rst

 * `GitHub <https://github.com/>`_ (A useful tool for collaboration and to get code onto the vehicle)
 * `GitLab <https://gitlab.com/>`_ (An alternative to GitHub)

-.. note::  If you need help installing anything talk to the TA's for this class.
+.. tip::  If you need help installing anything talk to the TA's for this class.
 There is also a bootable drive with Ubuntu 20.04 available in the CIMAR Lab

 Programming Requirements
 ------------------------